floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 As at 2019, the CCIS only provided online access to circuit and county courts in 35 counties, including Baker, Bradford, Calhoun, Columbia, Desoto, Dixie, Franklin, Gilchrist, Glades, Gulf, Hamilton, Hardee, Hendry, Hernando, Highlands, Holmes, Jackson, Jefferson, Lafayette, Liberty, Madison, Marion, Martin, Nassau, Okeechobee, Pasco, Polk, Putnam, Santa Rosa, Sumter, Taylor, Union, Wakulla, Walton, and Washington.

-Many of the county courts outside the CCIS portal provides online access to criminal court records via independent search platforms maintained on their official website.
+Many of the county courts outside the CCIS portal provide online access to criminal court records via independent search platforms maintained on their official website.
 Records searches may be limited to a fixed number of results and may only contain documents for cases filed from 1990 till present.
 The following are links for some of the major county courts in Florida:

 Can I Find Florida Court Records Online?